Yaw string: Use on powered aircraft

 Yaw strings are also used on some (especially smaller) helicopters.

 Side string

 A variation of the yaw string is the side string, used in gliders for a determination of the angle of attack.
-In this way the best L/D speed, the best thermalling speed and the stall speed can be measured independently of all parameters like air speed, all up weight, acceleration due to turning or stick movements, and gusts.
+In this way the speed for best glide angle, the best thermalling speed and the stall speed can be observed independently of other parameters like air speed, aircraft weight, acceleration due to turning, stick movements, and gusts.

-Investigations of the side string and on its use in glider flight were performed from the Akaflieg Cologne.
+Investigations of the side string and on its use in glider flight were performed by the Akaflieg Köln.